cpriest/SnapLinksPlus/DevNotes.md

 # Todo / Ideas
  - Mutation Observer (clear DocElemRects, re-index if during drag)
- - Resolve all inspection errors
  - Externalize CSS Styles
- - Compiler/minimizer for production build?
  - docElem is a sandboxed global, replace document.documentElement references with docElem
  - Refactor ElemDocRects / RectMapper to ElemCache/ElemCacher (to reflect new font-size cache functionality)